Bayang Barrios: Career

-In 2005, Barrios' composition "Isipin Mo Na Lang" penned with her husband Mike Villegas, played at the ending credits of the indie Filipino film Ang Pagdadalaga ni Maximo Oliveros.
-September 2013 saw the release of her fifth studio album entitled Malaya.
+Also In 2005, Barrios' composition "Isipin Mo Na Lang", co-written with her husband Mike Villegas, played at the ending credits of the indie Filipino film Ang Pagdadalaga ni Maximo Oliveros.
+In 2008, she released her fourth album, Biyaya, which won Best Alternative Album of the Year at the 1st PMPC Star Awards for Music.
+This album is another indie release under Mayumi record label, named after her daughter, Mayumi.